By Vexen Crabtree 2008

+Nearly all fundamentalist religious organisations reject human rights, and in particular, reject women's rights and are also hostile to homosexuality, transvestitism and any other sexuality that is not traditional patriarchialism.
+They "typically exclude women from the senior ranks of religious leadership.
+All or almost all express concern about control of female sexuality"2.
+But in history, all these things were not the preserve of extremists: they were the mainstream positions of mainstream Christian churches.
 There have been periods in history when there existed a determined repression of all overt sexuality.
 Such times were always the result of religious idealism dictating negative sexual morality and forming culture from the top down.
 Secular grassroots movements have tended to be relatively libertarian and accepting of the realities of sexuality.
 Although there are exceptions, in general religious expression has been the arch enemy of sexual expression.
 The psychological problems that such repression or oppression causes can be severe and sometimes even pandemic.

 Abrahamic religions have contributed to the most negative and destructive attitudes towards sexual issues, especially homosexuality.
-Christian and Islamic groups are the most vocal assailants on any legal or societal moves towards tolerance and equality.
+Christian and Islamic communities and organisations are the most vocal assailants on any legal or societal moves towards tolerance and equality.
 The liberal wings of some of these religions have adapted to the wide (European) acceptance of homosexuality.
 Many traditional religions reject the scientific, medical and psychological knowledge that we have gained about sexuality and regard homosexuality as "unnatural", a "choice" or a "moral evil".
 These religions are themselves immoral and evil in their attitude, causing hatred, bigotry, violence and oppression in the name of God.
 Homosexual communities have become accustomed to the ranting of religious fundamentalists and traditionalists, and this causes a strong anti-religious resentment amongst them.

-My page "Homosexuality in Animals and Humans" by Vexen Crabtree (2005) opens with the discussion of homosexuality as found in the animal kingdom in order to highlight its natural, universal nature.
+My page "Homosexuality in Animals and Humans" by Vexen Crabtree (2013) opens with the discussion of homosexuality as found in the animal kingdom in order to highlight its natural, universal nature.
 If God created sexuality, then it created homosexuality as a natural and normal part of sexuality, just like it created all the other sexualities and genders found in nature.
 Monotheists should either police the entire animal kingdom, or give up their irrational aggressions against homosexuality in humans.

 The founder of Scientology wrote in his book Dianetics (1950) that homosexuals and lesbians are all "perverts", with mental and physical disorders, and are "dangerous to society", although he does believe that they're not completely to blame for their disease.
 Other official books published by the Church of Scientology have bolstered this position.
 The Church uses its invented science, Dianetics, to try to cure homosexuals of this, and many other, mental problems.25

 “One of the first major incidents of open dissent against Hubbard's activities came when, in 1959, his eldest son, Ron Junior, or 'Nibs', turned against him and made a very public declaration that his father was insane. [...]
 Tragedy struck in 1976 when Hubbard's second son, Quentin, committed suicide because he realized that his homosexuality would not be tolerated in the Church of Scientology.”